MolSSI-Education/oop_and_design_patterns/_episodes/02-Adapter.md

 ~~~
 {: .output}

-We would like to change the library we are using to MDAnalysis without adjusting the function calls.
+## MDAnalysis Adapter

+Now we would like to change our code to use the MDAnalysis library, ideally with minimal impact on our script, which is simulating a larger code.
-First, we will construct another Adapter for MDAnalysis.
+Let us construct another Adapter for MDAnalysis.
+Create a new file called `mdanalysis_adapter.py` and include the imports.
 ~~~
+from trajectoryAdapter import TrajectoryAdapter import MDAnalysis as mda import numpy as np

 class MDAnalysisAdapter(TrajectoryAdapter):
     def __init__(self, filename):
         self.trajectory = MDAnalysis.Universe(filename)